stom66/blender-dcltk-cannon-colliders/README.md

         "restitution": 0.5,       // Bounciness value of physics material "mass"       : 5.0,       // Mass of object
     },
-    // ... etc, for each Rigidbody
+    // ... etc, one object for each Rigidbody

 ]
 ```